KsarkesL9/LoLdle-Solver/readme.md

 - Suggests guesses: it actually tries to figure out which champs are the smartest guesses to make next.
 Bit of math behind it (basically tries to keep the remaining options as small as possible).
 - Keeps history: your guesses aren’t lost, you can scroll back and see what you already tried.
 - Remembers session: uses localStorage so if you refresh/come back later, you don’t lose progress.
+- Language switcher: Added a button to flip between Polish and English, just in case.

 ## How it’s set up